-NOT FOREVER In that moment I knew I would have my baby, but not forever.
+FOREVER by Sarah Horner In that moment I knew I would have my baby, but not forever.
 I would give him up for adoption.

 The support from my family, particularly my mother, gave me the freedom to own my decision.
 They never judged me, never pushed me, and never doubted me.
 They are largely the reason I can look back on my story with pride.